 At this stage, you might see a lot of whining; aggressive behavior like hitting or biting; hyper-activity; or crying that escalates quickly.
 As soon as you see these signs, your child needs to go to sleep quickly, or you’ll miss the sleep window.

 Your child might not be able to fall asleep.

-When babies and toddlers get overtired, they produce cortisol and adrenaline.
+When babies and toddlers get overtired, they produce stress hormones.